 a.
 If a team is up 10 or more goals at halftime or any time thereafter, the game will end.
+If a team is up 5 or more goals within 5 minutes of the second half, the game will end.

-Rule 9: Scoring
+Rule 8: Scoring